VALORE REGISTRY

 Outline

-I. Pre-Funding
+I. Pre-funding

 Conditions to first draw – equity funded, soft cost reserves, retention escrow, completion guaranty, contractor consent.
 What gets missed and what holds up funding.

 II.
-The Draw Package
+The draw package

 G702 / G703, sworn statement, lien waivers (conditional and final), backup invoices, retention schedule, stored-materials schedule, change-order log.

 III.
-The Inspection
+The inspection

 Third-party inspector's role, the report timing, the line-item verification, and what triggers an inspector cut to the draw.

 IV.
-Lender Review
+Lender review

 Construction admin's role, what gets disputed, change orders that require approval, and the relationship between draws and the original budget.

-V. Lien Waivers
+V. Lien waivers

 Conditional vs. unconditional, partial vs. final, the standard state forms, and the lien-priority risks of skipping a tier of subs.